112 Years Ago

-Leandros sighed and rifled through his bag until he found his traveling papers.
+Leandros rifled through his bag until he found his traveling papers.
 “They don’t exactly contain my entire genealogy,” he said,” he said, handing her the papers, “But the family name and crest will suffice, I think.”

 The sentry reviewed the papers and went pale under her helmet.
 “Should we alert Councilor Miskatos?” she asked the other.

 “Miskatos?”
 Roman repeated, sharing a look with Leandros.